decorator-factory/typing-tips/docs/tutorial/2-using-protocols/index.md

 class Vertical : public Widget {
 ```

-That's called _nominal typing_: the implementor must "name" the things it implements.
+That's called _nominal typing_: the implementor must "name" the things it implements
 This is opposed to _structural typing_:
 if a value has the required structure, it fits the interface.
 Both have their pros and cons.

 - The obvious benefit of structural typing is that you don't need to explicitly refer to the interface you're implementing.
 That's how Python has always worked, with dunder methods and other [duck typing](https://docs.python.org/3/glossary.html#term-duck-typing)
 techniques.
 - Protocols make it easy to type existing contracts without requiring users to inherit from a base class all of a sudden.
 - You can't modify something you don't own.
     But you can make a protocol that just happens to match someone else's type.
-For example, a protocol with a `status_code: int` property and a `text: str` method matches `requests.Response` and potentially your own class.
+    For example, a protocol with a `status_code: int` property and a `text: str`
+    method matches `requests.Response` and potentially your own class.

 - On the other hand, structural typing can make it hard to realize that a particular class implements a particular interface.
     You'll need to know about that interface beforehand to understand that intention.
 - The errors for structural types are worse, as they occur at usage time.
     If one of our widgets had a typoed `desired_widht` property,
     you'd get a nasty error message when passing the widget somewhere else, saying that `"Foo" is not a "Widget"`.
-This gets worse with
-    unions, more complex protocols, and generics.
+    This gets worse with unions, more complex protocols, and generics.

 As a more subtle point, you can _accidentally_ match a protocol, when your class doesn't _semantically_ satisfy it.
 ```py